komalali/komal-blogs/content/blog/lambda-layers/index.md

 ## The solution++

 * Okay so lucky us!
 There is already a chrome binary for AWS as a node package called [chrome-aws-lambda](https://www.npmjs.com/package/chrome-aws-lambda).
 And it is just 34mb!
 Sweet!
 That makes it much more likely that we can fit all the required code within the 50mb limit.
-* And cool, there is a serverless option that allows us to exclude certain files and folders from our package, so we can use that to exclude the local chrome version.
+* And cool, there is a serverless option that allows us to exclude certain files and folders from our package, so we can use that to exclude the local chrome version (which is where the major bulk of the puppeteer library is).
-* And fine, I guess we can just check which OS our function is running on, and choose which chrome to use accordingly - that seems straightforward enough.
+* And fine, I guess we can just check which OS our function is running on with `os.platform()`, and choose which chrome to use accordingly - that seems straightforward enough.

 But, to be honest, 34mb is still quite a chunk.
 Plus, it's definitely big enough that Lambda won't let you edit your function through the AWS console (your package size needs to be less than 3mb for this to work).
 Really, the chrome binary doesn't have anything to do with the function itself, and so it's kinda just dead weight that we have to wait to upload every time we deploy our functions.
 What would be really awesome is if there was a way to have the chrome binary exist as a separate piece of code that my function could just connect to when needed.